sucofunk/SUCOFUNKey/README.md

 ### Off device & Hardware
 - <del>Create</del> Optimize user manual/video tutorial
-- Fix a tiny bug in the schematics
+- Fix a tiny bug in the schematics and change LED resistor values
 - Find and decide on a license for hardware publishing
 - Publish the gerber files and/or KiCAD Project
 - <del>Publish circuit diagram</del>